 Gait analysis, the kinematic and kinetic analysis of locomotion has historically been conducted in gait labs, involving optical/optoelectronic cameras in a given recording volume.
 Generally, force plates lie in the pathway to allow for joint moment calculations.

 Xsens inertial sensor technology provides the freedom to conduct gait analysis anywhere.

-The MVN BIOMECH product line has two hardware configurations (MVN BIOMECH Link and MVN BIOMECH Awinda).
+The Xsens MVN (Analyze) product line has two hardware configurations (MVN Link and MVN Awinda).
 Both configurations are wireless and consist of 17 motion trackers for full-body human motion measurements and are easy to transport.
 With full-body straps, each configuration can be securely placed onto the body.
-With highly accurate orientation and sensor component output data, MVN BIOMECH can be used anywhere for all kinds of applications, including gait analysis – with the barometer; atmospheric data can help determine height changes, enabling gait analysis, even of stair climbing.
+With highly accurate orientation and sensor component output data, MVN Analyze can be used anywhere for all kinds of applications, including gait analysis – with the barometer; atmospheric data can help determine height changes, enabling gait analysis, even of stair climbing.